wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 * For instructions on how to create ARM templates, see [Authoring Azure Resource Manager templates](/documentation/articles/resource-group-authoring-templates).
 * If you have not previously used Azure PowerShell with Resource Manager, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager).

-### Provision cluster using script action
+### Create clusters using script action

 1. Copy the following template to a location on your computer.
 This template installs R on headnode as well as worker nodes in the cluster.
 You can also verify if the JSON template is valid.
-Paste your template content into [JSONLint](http://jsonlint.com/), an online JSON validator tool.
+Paste your template content into [JSONLint](http://jsonlint.com/), an online JSON validaton tool.

 			{
 		    "$schema": "http://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",